Reflexive Pronouns

 We welcome gentlemen such as

-4. When We Are Using a Reflexive Verb
+3. When Using a Reflexive Verb

 Generally, if the object of a verb is a reflexive pronoun, that verb is called a reflexive verb.
 To be more specific, the subject and the direct object of reflexive verbs refer to the same person or thing.
 Look at the following example: